uilianries/imgui/Upcoming-Changes.md

 Last updated 2022/12.
 This is a higher-level list of intent.
-Refer to TODO.txt for a more detailed list.
+Refer to [Issues](https://github.com/ocornut/imgui/issues) and TODO.txt for a more detailed list.

 ## Viewport